What Should I Expect in a Job Interview

 • Tell me about working with a difficult stakeholder and how you managed it.

-Use these prompts to form your STAR stories and rehearse until your responses are crisp and evidence-based.
+Use these prompts to form your STAR stories and practise until your responses are crisp and evidence-based.

 Interview skill is a compound activity.
 Short, regular practice beats occasional marathon prep.
-Build a feedback loop: practice (mock interview), capture feedback, act on one specific change, and repeat.
-Keep a simple tracker for progress: date, interviewer type, two strengths you demonstrated, one improvement area, and a micro-action to implement before the next interview.
+Build a feedback loop: practise (mock interview), capture feedback, act on one specific change, repeat.
+Keep a simple tracker for progress: date, interview type, two strengths you demonstrated, one improvement area, and a micro-action to implement before the next interview.

 Resources: Templates, Courses, and Coaching

 Templates remove friction.
-Use professionally designed resume and follow-up templates to present a polished, consistent image—these are useful for saving time and ensuring tone and structure are career-ready; download templates for immediate use here: download free resume and cover letter templates.
+Use professionally-designed resume and follow-up templates to present a polished, consistent image — these are useful for saving time and ensuring tone and structure are interview-ready; download templates for immediate use.

 Courses that blend strategy with practice accelerate progress.
-If you want a structured pathway to build confidence and integrate interview readiness into your career plan, a focused course can supply modules, practice routines, and accountability to scale your preparation.
-Consider curated, practical options that combine self-study with practice sessions so you can internalize skills quickly and sustainably: structured modules to strengthen interview skills.
+If you want a structured pathway to build confidence and integrate interview readiness into your career plan, a focused course can supply modules, practice routines and accountability to scale your preparation.

 If you prefer a one-on-one roadmap, I provide tailored coaching that integrates interview preparation with your broader goals for relocation and career progression.
 We map evidence to the role, rehearse hard questions, and create an offer strategy that matches your life plans.
 You can start by booking a free discovery call.